 When pressed to explain why, he said that his previous Agile or Scrum Training course had been horrible.
 Which got me wondering if I was that much better, or if the expectations were simply low.

 The bottom line is that Agile and Scrum Training represent a significant investment.
 Maximize the return on your agile and scrum training investment and help your teams get productive as quickly as possible.

-Agile Training Should be Fun and Engaging
+Agile and Scrum Training Should be Fun and Engaging

 Training should never be horrible, especially Agile Training.
 While some training may be characterized as death by powerpoint, Agile Training should be interactive and high energy.

 I believe that people will best internalize the Agile Values and Principles by practicing them.
 I rely heavily on hands-on exercises and that is what participants always comment on.

 I typically use a kanban board in the classroom to track progress.
 Maybe I take it for granted that all trainers use various approaches that help keep the training interesting and engaging.